rancher/fleet-docs/docs/ref-crds.md

 #### NonReadyResource

 NonReadyResource contains information about a bundle that is not ready for a given state like \"ErrApplied\".
-It contains a list of non-ready or modified resources and their state.
+It contains a list of non-ready or modified resources and their states.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |